Frequently Asked Questions

 Hours: 8 a.m.-5 p.m.
 Monday-Friday

-The initial counseling intake session is free for students, faculty and staff.
+The initial consultation is free for students, faculty and staff.
 Students also receive eight free counseling sessions each academic year.
 After the eighth free session, students pay $15 for each additional session.
-Faculty and staff pay $20 per session after the free intake.
+Faculty and staff pay $30 per session after the free initial consultation.

 Group therapy appointments are free and unlimited.

-Payments can be made by cash or check.
+Payments can be made by cash, check, or charge to student account (if applicable).

 The fact that you are in counseling and the information you share during your sessions cannot be released without your permission.
-However, the Center is required by law to inform necessary parties if there is a clear risk of you harming yourself or someone else, as well as a legal requirement to report abuse of a minor child or dependent adult.
+However, staff are required by law to inform necessary parties if there is a clear risk of you harming yourself or someone else, as well as a legal requirement to report abuse of a minor child or dependent adult.
 Please note that the court also has a right to subpoena your records.

 If you work with a counselor-in-training, sessions are recorded, and your approval is required.
 The recordings give the counselor and his or her supervisor the opportunity to monitor the counselor’s work with you.

-If you have any questions or concerns about these policies, contact the Counseling Center or speak with your assigned counselor.
+If you have any questions or concerns about these policies, contact Counseling Services or speak with your assigned counselor.